guptavidhi/Youtube-Spotify/README.md

 # Limitations:
 1. Does not work on a playlist with more than 100 songs.
 2. Does not work with differently scripted song titles (Hindi, Korean etc.)

+# Mistakes:
+1. Youtube scraping instead of using Youtube API.